I’m Vivian.

 All This Data Has to Go Somewhere

-• The app itself is usable but very utility-based; the temperature control and schedule remote start features for some newer models were the only incentives to use it.
-During user interviews, we found there were some staff within the company who either don’t use the app or knew of its existence.
+The app is very utility-based; the temperature control and schedule remote start features for some newer models were the only incentives to use it.
+We discovered there were some staff within the company who either don’t use the app or even knew of its existence.

 The Approach to Moments That Matter